BML-PJ — Bank of America Corporation

 - Strong performance in fee-based businesses, including investment banking and wealth management, with double-digit revenue growth.

-- Continued investment in technology and relationship managers to enhance client engagement and operational efficiency.
+- Continued investment in technology and client-facing capabilities, including AI initiatives to enhance operational efficiency.

 3. Forward Guidance and Outlook